 The completion of a course evaluation is a strongly recommended.
-Information will be provided in the course on eLearning for completing the end of course evaluation.
+A link will be provided via eLearning for completing the course evaluation.

 PROGRAM POLICIES

 Program Policy on Sourcing and Plagiarism

 Students are expected to write at a professional level.
 This includes using proper grammar and syntax, having a logical flow, and giving credit to sources of information used in developing reports and papers.
 Students shall not copy the work of others and represent it as their original work.